Noxsios/vai/site/content/docs/roadmap.md

 - CHANGELOG.md
 - Add SPDX?
 - outputs from a "uses" task
-- directory traversal outside of repo using relative path in a remote task
 - add `if` and `continue-on-error` fields?
 - `--dry-run` flag